enriquepablo/nlproject/docs/nl_intro.rst

 __ http://www.coverbrowser.com/image/tarzan-of-the-apes-1972/1-1.jpg

 A complete (and simple) example of a "sort of English" sentence that could be expressed as a *fact* in nl might be "Tarzan go from London to Paris between <date1> and <date2>".
-Another example, using an instant instead of a duration as time expression, might be "Tarzan kill what that_lion at <date1>" (here, we have to insert "what" as the name of the "that_lion" -the *proper name* of a lion- modifier for "kill": all verb modifiers need a name).

 In principle, we make no distiction among verbs or their kinds of modifiers.
 Transitive and intransitive, direct or indirect objects, kinds of prepositions, etc., are treated all the same in the definition of the verbs, and are only differentiated through the rules in which they take part.